dai-shi/waku/README.md

 ### Pages

 Pages render a single route, segment route, or catch-all route based on the file system path (conventions below).
-All page components automatically receive two props related to the rendered route: `path` (string) and `searchParams` ([URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)).
+All page components automatically receive two props related to the rendered route: `path` (string) and `query` (string).

 #### Single routes